numo68/wgroutemgr/README.md

                       -------------                  -------------
 ```

-The wireguard containers can easily communicate with each other and their on their
+The wireguard containers can easily communicate with each other and on their
 respective wg-net networks.
 For the Cont1 to reach Cont2 it however has to know that
 192.168.67.0/24 is reachable through 192.168.66.129.